Church of Iceland: Before Reformation

 At the inauguration of Christianity in Iceland, missionary bishops and priests from Germany, England, and Eastern Europe worked among the population.
 The first Icelandic bishop, Ísleifur Gissurarson, was consecrated in Bremen in 1056, and he made Skálholt the episcopal see.
 Thereafter, Skálholt was the centre of Christian learning and spirituality in the country through the 18th century.

 In spite of all the upheavals of history there is a marked continuity within the church of Iceland.
 For the first five centuries, the Icelandic church was Roman Catholic.
 In the beginning of 1056, it was part of the province in Bremen.
 Later, the Icelandic church came under the archbishops of Lund and in 1153 it became a part of the province of Nidaros.
 Iceland was divided into two dioceses, Skálholt, established 1056, and Holar in 1106.
 These continued until 1801, when Iceland became one diocese under one bishop of Iceland, residing in Reykjavík.

 The country was an independent republic from 930 until 1262.
 Then Iceland, having suffered civil war and anarchy, came under the rule of the Norwegian Realm and in 1380 with Norway under the Danish crown.
 In 1944 Iceland regained its independence as a republic.

 Three Icelandic churchmen were revered as saints, even though none of them was actually canonized.
 The most famous of them is Saint Thorlak (Þorlákur Þórhallsson) of Skálholt (1133–1193).
 He was educated in Lincoln, England, and in Paris, France.
 Returning to Iceland, Þorlákur became an abbot of the Canon Regular monastery of Þykkvibær, soon gaining a reputation for his sanctity.
 As a bishop of Skálholt, he sought to enforce the decrees of Rome regarding the ownership of church property and morality of the clergy.
 The Icelandic calendar has two days dedicated to Þorlákur, 20 July and 23 December.
 The other two saintly bishops are Jón Ögmundsson (1106–1121) and Guðmundur Arason (1203–1237).

-There was great literary activity during the 12th and 13th centuries, producing extensive religious literature as well as romantic novels and sitcoms in the Icelandic language as well as the well-known sagas.
+There was great literary activity during the 12th and 13th centuries, producing extensive religious literature in the Icelandic language as well as the well-known sagas.
 Clergy doubtless wrote most of them.
 Parts of the Bible were already translated into Icelandic in the 13th century.
 This powerful and enduring literary tradition with its strong national character has shaped the Icelandic language and inspired literary activity.
 Icelandic has had a continuity that makes it the oldest living language in Europe.
 The Icelandic hymnal contains hymns from the 12th century and the 14th centuries in their original linguistic forms.